reactphp/http/README.md

 and contains meta data which was parsed from the request headers.

 It implements the `ReadableStreamInterface`.

+The constructor is internal, you SHOULD NOT call this yourself.
+The `Server` is responsible for emitting `Request` and `Response` objects.

 See the above usage example and the class outline for details.